bluebanquise/bluebanquise/collections/infrastructure/roles/dns_server/README.md

 ## Instructions

-This DNS role will automatically add all networks of the cluster, assuming their variable **dns_server** is set to true:
+This DNS role will automatically add networks of the cluster defined in the Ansible inventory, assuming their variable **dns_server** is set to true:

 ```yaml
 networks: